simontintin777/Web-Programming-II-master/Yi-Ding-CS554-lab4/README.md

 ## General Requirements

-Remember to submit your package.json file but not your node_modules folder.
+1. Remember to submit your package.json file but not your node_modules folder.
-Remember to run HTML Validator and tota11y tests!
+2. Remember to run HTML Validator and tota11y tests!
-Remember to have fun with the content.
+3. Remember to have fun with the content.
-Remember to practice usage of async / await!
+4. Remember to practice usage of async / await!
-Previous Next